-For decades, a common quick fix for a slow computer was to run a disk defrag on the hard drive.
+For decades, a common quick fix for a slow computer was to run a disk defrag on the SSD hard drive.
 For most modern computers, however, this common practice can actually harm your computer.
 Let’s talk about why, and how you can tell.

 Remind Me What Disk Defragging Is Again?